Famous Fossil Sites and the Munich Show

 Itinerary - 11 Days

-Day 2 - Bundenbach - Hunsrück slate fossils.
+Day 4 - Bundenbach - Hunsrück slate fossils.
 We spend the day at Bundenbach a world famous fossil locality.
 Beautifully preserved detailed fossils have been found in the slates from the lower Devonian period (400 million years old) and fossils from the marine deposits in this area can be seen in many museums in the world.
 We will visit the small museum in the old quarry at Herrenberg in Bundenbach.
 It's even possible to find our own fossils in the Herrenberg quarry.
-We then drive to the city of Speyer where we stay the night.
-Speyer is one of Gemany's oldest cities and its magnificent cathedral is an UNESCO World Heritage Site.
-Total driving time for the day: 3 hrs 25 mins.
+We then drive to one of Gemany's oldest cities: Speyer.
+Here we spend the night and have time to visit its magnificent cathedral which is an UNESCO World Heritage Site.
+Total driving time for the day: 3 hrs.

 Day 8 - Solnhofen Archeopteryx.
 Solnhofen is known for the 10 Archeopteryx prehistoric birds that have been found here.
 The first feather was found in 1860, and the first Archeopteryx was found in 1861.
 In Solnhofen we visit the Bürgermeister Müller museum where we can see an orginal Archeopteryx fossil.
 We then visit the Jura Museum in Eichstätt to see more fossils .
 The rest of the day is spent at the Blumenberg Quarry near Eichstätt as we attempt to find our own fossils.
 In the mid afternoon we drive to the city of Munich where we spend the next 4 nights.
 Total driving time for the day: 2 hrs.